Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 4: Acclimatization Day in Namche Bazaar

-Continuing our climb, we trek to Tyangboche (3,870m), home to the famous Tyangboche Monastery.
+Continuing our climb, we trek to Tengboche (3,870m), home to the famous Tengboche Monastery.
 The EBC trail winds through rhododendron forests and opens up to reveal majestic views of Everest and Ama Dablam.
 It’s a 5-6 hour trek filled with great scenery.

 Day 6: Trek to Dingboche